 I use only plug-in lights.
 We have a few battery-powered strings for the interior, but outside, it’s plug-in only.

-You can get battery powered lights which may be necessary if you don’t have access to an outside outlet or aren’t putting up much lights, but if you’re serious about a light display, you should get the plug-in powered lights.
+You may prefer battery-powered lights if you don’t have access to an outside outlet or aren’t putting up that many lights โ but if you’re serious about a light display, you should get lights that plug-in.

 3. Solar